5K Training Explained: What Is Zone 3 / Tempo?

 Pace: Controlled discomfort.
 You can hold it, but not talk much

-Zone 3 is the “edge zone”.
-You’re not redlining, but you’re not jogging either.
-It’s where you train to manage fatigue and stay sharp when the pressure builds.
+Zone 3 is often called the “grey zone.”
+You’re not redlining or pushing yourself to the absolute limit, but you’re also not just jogging along at an easy pace.
+It’s that steady, controlled effort where you train your body to manage fatigue effectively and maintain focus, helping you stay sharp and perform well when the pressure really starts to build.

 Why Zone 3 Matters in 5K Training